 - On hunt days:

-- Use of airboats, outboard motors larger than 40 horsepower, tracked vehicles, all-terrain vehicles, swamp buggies and unlicensed and unregisteredmotorcycles is prohibited.
+- Use of airboats, internal combustion engines greater than 40 hp, tracked vehicles, all-terrain vehicles, swamp buggies and unlicensed and unregistered motorcycles is prohibited.

 - Parked vehicles may not obstruct a road, gate or boat ramp area.